1915 Mississippi gubernatorial election

-The 1915 Mississippi gubernatorial election took place on November 2, 1915, in order to elect the Governor of Mississippi.
+The 1915 Mississippi gubernatorial election took place on November 2, 1915, to elect the Governor of Mississippi.
 Incumbent Democrat Earl L. Brewer was term-limited, and could not run for reelection to a second term.
-As was common at the time, the Democratic candidate won in a landslide in the general election so therefore the Democratic primary was the real contest, and winning the primary was considered tantamount to election.
+As was common at the time, the Democratic candidate won in a landslide in the general election, so therefore the Democratic primary was the real contest, and winning the primary was considered tantamount to election.
+This election was the first Mississippi gubernatorial election since 1895 that the winner of the gubernatorial election was of the same party as the incumbent president.

 Democratic primary

 In the Democratic primary, Lieutenant Governor Theodore G. Bilbo received just over 50% of the vote, eliminating the need for a runoff.
 He defeated 4 other candidates to win the nomination.

 Results

 General election

 In the general election, Bilbo easily defeated Socialist candidate J. T. Lester.